sae-tsunawaki/Bowling-Game/README.md

 # CS174A_Bowling

-## Final Group Project for Computer Graphics Course CS174A
+## Final Group Project for Computer Graphics

+- Designed and developed a simple multiplayer bowling game with a team of 5 students using Javascript WebGL
+- Implemented collision detection between objects in code using physics, and enforced game logic and score tracking

 ## Usage: